PT-Perkasa-Pilar-Utama/Tuya-Teralux-App/README.md

 *   **`android/`**
     *   Contains the native Android mobile application source code.
     *   Built using **Kotlin** and **Jetpack Compose**.
-    *   Acts as the client interface for users to interact with their smart home environment.
+    *   Acts as the client interface for users to interact with smart home environment.

 *   **`backend/`**
     *   Contains the server-side logic and API implementation.